rashap224/ChatRoom/README.md

-chatRoomCpp
-Project Description
-chatRoomCpp is a basic chat room application written in C++ with Boost.Asio for asynchronous network I/O and threading for multi-client handling.
-It features multiple clients being able to communicate with a server and share messages within a chat room.

-Main Features
-Asynchronous Communication: Utilizes Boost.Asio to perform non-blocking I/O, where the server can work with many clients at the same time.
-Multi-threading: Uses threading to have multiple client sessions in progress at the same time.
-Room Management: A minimal room abstraction used to handle connected clients.
-Message Handling: Packages message handling code for message encoding, decoding, and dispatching.
-Architecture
-The following are the core parts of the project:

-Session: A representation of a client session, where it deals with communication with an individual client.
-It reads the incoming messages, dispatches the outgoing messages, and takes care of the client socket.
-Room: It is used to represent a chat room and is in charge of handling a collection of related clients.
-It adds and removes clients, as well as delivers messages to everyone in the room.
-Message: It is used to represent an exchanged message among clients.
-It encodes and decodes the message header and body.
-Critical Functionalities
-Async I/O
-The program employs Boost.Asio for asynchronous I/O, enabling the server to process multiple client connections without blocking.
-The async_read and async_write functions in the Session class are employed to read data asynchronously from and write data asynchronously to the client socket.

-Threading
-The program employs threading to process multiple client connections concurrently.
-Each client session is executed in a distinct thread, enabling the server to process multiple clients concurrently.

-Session Management
-The Session class is responsible for a client's connection to the chat room.
-It coordinates the asynchronous reading and writing of messages, and prevents messages from reaching the wrong recipient.

-Room Management
-The Room class is responsible for managing the chat room.
-It maintains a list of all connected clients, and supports methods for adding and removing clients, and for sending messages to all members of the room.
+C++ Chat Room Application
+This is a basic chat room application written in C++ using Boost.Asio for asynchronous network I/O and multi-threading for handling multiple clients simultaneously.
+It allows multiple clients to connect to a central server and exchange messages in real time within a shared chat room.

+🚀 Features
+Asynchronous Communication:
+Utilizes Boost.Asio to perform non-blocking I/O, allowing the server to handle many client connections concurrently without blocking operations.

+Multi-threading:
+Each client session runs in a separate thread to ensure smooth concurrent communication with multiple clients.

+Room Management:
+Implements a simple room abstraction that manages all connected clients and facilitates message broadcasting.

+Message Handling:
+Encodes, decodes, and dispatches messages between clients efficiently using structured message handling logic.

+🧱 Architecture Overview
+1. Session
+Represents an individual client session.
+It handles:

+Reading incoming messages asynchronously.

+Sending outgoing messages asynchronously.

+Managing the client's socket connection.

+2. Room
+Acts as a chat room managing a collection of clients.
+It:

+Adds/removes clients.

+Delivers messages to all connected clients.

+3. Message
+Represents the message exchanged between clients.
+It:

+Encodes and decodes message headers and bodies.

+Prepares messages for safe transmission over the network.

+🔧 Key Functionalities
+✅ Asynchronous I/O
+Uses async_read and async_write from Boost.Asio to handle non-blocking message transfers.

+Ensures high scalability by not blocking on I/O operations.

+✅ Multi-threading
+Each session runs on a dedicated thread.

+Enables concurrent message handling across multiple clients.

+✅ Session Management
+The Session class:

+Manages individual client communication.

+Ensures messages are correctly routed.

+Prevents cross-client message interference.

+✅ Room Management
+The Room class:

+Maintains an active list of client sessions.

+Supports broadcasting messages to all members.

+Handles client join and leave operations.

+📦 Dependencies
+Boost C++ Libraries (specifically Boost.Asio)

+C++11 or higher